 With this episode feeling a tad bit more traditional, we imagine that it will be to the delight of many fans of the original franchise out there.
 We wish there was a bit more creativity here and there, but another solid season 5 episode of MasterChef Junior overall.
 Grade: B+.

 What did you think about this episode Thursday night and the end result?
 Share in the comments!
 (Photo: Fox.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!